vento007/vento007/README.md

 - @vento007
 -
-- Dart/Flutter, js/ts/node, firebase/mongodb/postgres etc
+- Dart/Flutter, python, a bit of go/rust, DBs, backends, json/grpc/ws etc
-- mobile/web + backend
+- mobile/web/desktop + backend
-- PM me somehow

 <!---
 vento007/vento007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.